f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

 Note that although the metadata files are designed to be easily read and written by humans, they are also processed and written by various scripts.
-They can be automatically cleaned up when necessary.
-The structure and comments will be preserved correctly, although the order of fields will be standardised.
-(In the event that the original file was in a different order, comments are considered as being attached to the field following them).
+They can be automatically cleaned up when necessary, eg. comments are removed.
+The structure will be preserved correctly, although the order of fields will be standardised.
 In fact, you can standardise all packages in a repository using a single command, without changing the functional content, by running:

 ```
 fdroid rewritemeta